SchabrechtsK/SchabrechtsK.be/content/posts/2020-01-02-my-2019-personal-retrospective.md

 If you do, and you make it public, feel free to tweet [Jason](https://twitter.com/jlengstorf "Jason Lengstorf Twitter") and [me](https://twitter.com/schabrechtsk "SchabrechtsK Twitter") to let us know.
-Over on [Jason's post](https://lengstorf.com/2019-personal-retrospective/ "Jason Lengstorf Retrospective"), there's also a link to a supportive community to bounce ideas off.
+Over on [Jason his post](https://lengstorf.com/2019-personal-retrospective/ "Jason Lengstorf Retrospective"), there's also a link to a supportive community to bounce ideas off.

 Happy retrospective!